 (7 years old and above) were literate (that is, they could at least write their names) compared to just 15 per cent of all girls and women.
-In the most recent census of 2001, these figures have grown to 76 per cent for boys and men, and 54 per cent for girls and women.
+In the most recent census of 2011, these figures have grown to 82 per cent for boys and men, and 65 per cent for girls and women.
 This means that the proportion of both men and women who are now able to read and have at least some amount of schooling has increased.
 But, as you can also see, the percentage of the male group is still higher than the female group.
 The gap has not gone away.

-Here is a table that shows the percentage of girls and boys who leave schools from different social groups.
-Scheduled Caste (SC) is the official term for Dalit, and Scheduled Tribe (ST) is the official term for Adivasi.
+Here is a table that shows the percentage of girls and boys who leave schools from different social groups including Scheduled Caste (SC) and Scheduled Tribe (ST).